veit/python-basics-tutorial/docs/test/unittest.rst

       :lineno-start: 4

 #.
-So that the code can be executed from the command line, we add the following
+In order to be able to import the unit tests into other modules as well, you
-   method:
+   should add the following lines:

    .. literalinclude:: test_arithmetic.py
       :language: python